 Let us now give some explanations regarding the constructions enumerated above.
-In section \ref{trfacdfc} we review some basics concerning the relative Frobenius and the Cartier operator.
-Then we establish the crystalline version of the Cartier equivalence over $X$ (prop. \ref{propcartier}) and deduce some elementary consequences for crystals over $X^\s$.
-These results will be the main ingredient of section \ref{tmphfotsces} where a crystalline subsheaf $Fil^1D$ is defined for an arbitrary Dieudonn\'e crystal $D$ and shown to satisfy a canonical isomorphism $D/Fil^1D\simeq i_*Lie(D)$ (prop. \ref{liesurj}), the tangent sheaf $Lie(D)$ being defined in terms of the Verschiebung operator modulo $p$.
-This filtration and a similar isomorphism are then extended to the linearized semi-simplicial crystal $\smash{L(D_{T_{[.],.}^\s})}$ and its twisted versions (prop. \ref{complin}).
-In section \ref{tscotes} we check that in each three cases the Frobenius vanishes modulo $p$ on the subcomplex defined by using $Fil^1D$.
-Using this and the normalization functor $\jj^*$ (see \ref{defj}) we are able to divide Frobenius by $p$.
-This yields the desired definition for the (Cech, de Rham and linearized de Rham) versions of the syntomic complex on the small \'etale site (prop. \ref{defphi}).
-In section \ref{scotss} the construction and elementary properties of the (global and linearized de Rham) versions of the syntomic complex on the syntomic site of $X$ are given using the same ingredients than in \ref{tscotes} together with some well know properties of crystalline cohomology with respect to the syntomic topology. \petit
+In Sect. \ref{trfacdfc}, we review some basics concerning the relative Frobenius and the Cartier operator.
+Then, we establish the crystalline version of the Cartier equivalence over $X$ (Prop. \ref{propcartier}) and deduce some elementary consequences for crystals over $X^\s$.
+These results will be the main ingredient of Sect. \ref{tmphfotsces}, where a crystalline subsheaf $Fil^1D$ is defined for an arbitrary Dieudonn\'e crystal $D$ and shown to satisfy a canonical isomorphism $D/Fil^1D\simeq i_*Lie(D)$ (Prop. \ref{liesurj}).
+Here, the tangent sheaf $Lie(D)$ is defined in terms of the Verschiebung operator modulo $p$.
+This filtration and a similar isomorphism are then extended to the linearized semi-simplicial crystal $\smash{L(D_{T_{[.],.}^\s})}$ and its twisted versions (Prop. \ref{complin}).
+In Sect. \ref{tscotes}, we check that in each three cases the Frobenius vanishes modulo $p$ on the subcomplex defined by using $Fil^1D$.
+Using this and the normalization functor $\jj^*$ (see Def. \ref{defj}), we are able to divide Frobenius by $p$.
+This yields the desired definition for the (Cech, de Rham and linearized de Rham) versions of the syntomic complex on the small \'etale site (Prop. \ref{defphi}).
+In Sect. \ref{scotss}, the construction and elementary properties of the (global and linearized de Rham) versions of the syntomic complex on the syntomic site of $X$ are given using the same ingredients than in Sect. \ref{tscotes} together with some well known properties of crystalline cohomology with respect to the syntomic topology. \petit